zeenix/gps-share/README.md

 gps-share is targetted specifically for Linux.
 It may or may not work on other POSIX hosts.
 Patches to add/fix support for non-Linux systems, are more than welcome.

+On Fedora, you might need to either disable selinux or configure it to allow gps-share to start and announce a TCP service.